 The silence spiralled horribly.
 Voldemort said nothing for a long moment and Harry could see he had serious trouble digesting his words.

 "What are you saying?" he whispered at last and Harry, curiously enough, detected traces of doubts in his cold voice.

 "What you don't see is that I have to do it, Potter!
 I have to, do you understand?"
 Voldemort hissed angrily and his face, his gestures showed the fear and uncertainty that bubbled close underneath the surface.

-Voldemort's chest heaved quickly.
+Voldemort's chest heaved with his fast breath.
 This time it was the Dark Lord, who seemed to be tormented by emotions while Harry's dead heart was cold and unresponsive.

 "It was … just a momentarily weakness that I have managed to overcome like I had all the others in my past," he said at last.

 "I see," Harry snorted dully.
-"If that is so, what are you still waiting for?"
+"If that is so, why are you so upset?"